Site author Richard Steane

 Virtually all other forms of life - including Man - depend on plants for these complex organic substances, either as building blocks for their growth, or as fuel - recovering the energy taken from the sun in the first place.
 As such they are hijacking the products of plants" activities!

 It is a curious fact that oxygen is produced by green plants as a waste by- product of the process, and because not much of it is needed by plants, they release it into the atmosphere!
+So you have that plant from Avas Flowers, and the miracle of photosynthesis, to thank for some of the oxygen you breathe!

 What is this process (getting rid of waste) called?